Pokemon Go Fest returns to Chicago after last year's mess

-Pokemon Go is reviving its Pokemon Go Fest event in Chicago, after the confab was a mess last year, and spreading the concept to Europe and Asia this summer, it said Monday.
+Pokemon Go is reviving its festival in Chicago, after the confab was a mess last year, and spreading the concept to Europe and Asia this summer.

-Pokemon Go Fest: A Walk in the Park will take place July 14-15 in Chicago's Lincoln Park, with single-day tickets going on sale Friday for $20 on the event's website, according to an update on Pokemon Go's blog.
-An open, ticketless European event called Safari Zone will happen June 30 to July 1 in Dortmund, Germany, and it said it would be announcing another Safari Zone fest in Yokosuka, Japan, planned for later this Summer, as well as other live events to come in Asia.
+Pokemon Go Fest: A Walk in the Park will take place July 14 and 15 in Chicago's Lincoln Park, with single-day tickets on sale Friday for $20 on the event's website, according to an update on Pokemon Go's blog Monday.
+An open, ticketless European event called Safari Zone will happen June 30 to July 1 in Dortmund, Germany.
+Another Safari Zone fest is planned for later this summer in Yokosuka, Japan, followed by other live events in Asia.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.